-14008 Legal and Ethical Aspects and Use of Animals in Research
+14008 Legal and Ethical Aspects and Use of Animals in Research purposes.
+Gaining of knowledge and understanding on ethical handling, care and use of research animals for scientific purposes.

 771 (10) Legal and Ethical Aspects and Use of Animals in Research